opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 #### Configure Plugins

+### :simple-sonarqubeserver: Configure SonarQube Server

+Next, let us setup our SonarQube server.
+For this project, our SonarQube server is installed as a docker container running on the same server as our Jenkins server.

+From your browser, login to your **SonarQube server** using the  server ip and port `9000`

+Server URL: `<sonar_server_ip>:9000`

+!!! tip "Tip"

+    Since our SonarQube server is running as a docker container on port `9000` on the same machine as the Jenkins server, use `<jenkins_server_ip>:9000` as the SonarQube Server URL.

+Create a User token by going to `Administration > Security > Users` and save it somewhere for later

+This token will be used to authenticate Jenkins to access the SonarQube server.

+??? image "Image - Generate SonarQube token on the SonarQube server"

+---

-Go to `Manage Jenkins > Tools` and configure each of the plugin tools as explained below:
+Then, on your Jenkins server, go to `Manage Jenkins > Tools` and configure each of the plugin tools as explained below:

 **SonarQube Scanner Installations**